 DNA testing has become the latest tool for genealogists to research their family history.
 But have you asked yourself how to interpret your Ancestry DNA test results?

-You’ve taken the next step with your research and now your results are finally ready to be viewed online.
+You have taken the next step with your research and now your results are finally ready to be viewed online.
 You’ve waited for what has seemed to have been an eternity for the results of your DNA testing.

-But what does all the data really mean and how can it help you to progress with your family history?
+But what does all the data mean and how can it help you to progress with your family history?

 This post will look at the top questions you may have asked yourself about your AncestryDNA test results.

 - How do I interpret my ethnicity results?